tishaanderson/WelcomeToMyTechTalk/README.md

 The project goal is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 The app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ``````
-GIVEN a CMS-style blog site
-WHEN I visit the site for the first time
-THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
-WHEN I click on the homepage option
-THEN I am taken to the homepage
-WHEN I click on any other links in the navigation
-THEN I am prompted to either sign up or sign in
 WHEN I choose to sign up
 THEN I am prompted to create a username and password
 WHEN I click on the sign-up button